goldinvo/goldinvo.github.io/src/content/blog/2024-04-02-Another-Wild-Swan.md

 The yarn is a very nice warm-white single-ply wool/silk blend from my local yarn shop (unfortunately I've lost the tag).

 Ironically the pictures of this shawl make it seem almost identical to the first one.
-I can say that the yarn, colors, and drape are so much nicer though.
-Pictures also really do not do beads justice.
+Though I can say that the color, drape, and luster of the beads are now so much nicer.